-If times contains values outside of the range [t start, t stop], an Exception is raised.
+Note: If times contains values outside of the range [t_start, t_stop], an Exception is raised.

-Recommended arguments:

-t_start time at which SpikeTrain began.
-This will be converted to the same units as the data.
-Default is zero seconds.

-waveforms the waveforms of each spike

-sampling_rate the sampling rate of the waveforms

-left_sweep Quantity, in units of time.
-Time from the beginning of the waveform to the trigger time of the spike.
+- t_start (quantity scalar, numpy scalar, or float) Time at which SpikeTrain began.
+This will be converted to the same units as times.
+Default: 0.0 seconds. - waveforms (quantity array 3D (spike, channel_index, time)) The waveforms of each spike. - sampling_rate (quantity scalar) Number of samples per unit time for the waveforms. - left_sweep (quantity array 1D) Time from the beginning of the waveform to the trigger time of the spike.

-sort if True, the spike train will be sorted
+sort (bool) If True, the spike train will be sorted by time.